hyperupcall/dotfiles/docs/installation.md

 ## Bootstrapping

-To begin the bootstrap process, the `stage0.sh` script must be downloaded and executed
+Download and execute `stage0.sh` to begin the bootstrap process

 ```sh
 mkdir -p ~/.bootstrap